sdeschaepmeester/Devops-POC/backend/README.md

 ## Description

-MedHead Backend is a Java Spring Boot application providing a RESTful API for managing users, hospitals, and specialities.
+MedHead Backend is a Java application using Springboot and Maven providing a RESTful API for managing users, hospitals, and hospitals specialities.
 It includes user authentication using JWT and supports various CRUD operations.

 ## Installation